NawarHab/Wireless-Multi-Access-Channel-Voting-System/README.md

 2. download this repository
 3. upload voteino.ino on your arduino
 4. for using the python server we need to install django, python-serial and dajax
+5. once installed we can run the server cd voteino/voteino_server && sudo python manage.py runserver 80
+6. open browser and type localhost to see the client side, localhost/admin for admin side (user: test, pass: test)
+7. to access the development server locally from another device use sudo python manage.py runserver 0.0.0.0:80

 * unpack and install django
 ```bash